scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Example
 =======
-In this section we combine everything for the machine-learning-equivalent of a hello world program: MNIST classification.
+In this section, we combine everything for the machine-learning-equivalent of a hello world program: MNIST classification.
-Here we use the current development version of Sacred, and the Tensorflow and Keras libraries.
+Here we use the current development version of Sacred and the Tensorflow and Keras libraries.

 Header
 ------
-First we import the required packages and functions.
+First, we import the required packages and functions.
 Then an ``Experiment`` and a ``LabAssistant`` are instantiated:

 .. code-block:: python